 A Short List of Why We Paddle

-For those already bitten by the surfski bug, this blog will help to reaffirm your life choices and may even explain a few things you didn’t realize.
+For those already bitten by the surfski bug, this blog will help to reaffirm your life choices, and may even explain a few things you didn’t realize.
 This is all good, but my real hope is that you share this with those not yet paddling a surfski, and convince a few close friends to join you on the water.

 1. A Path to Mastery is Essential to Lasting Fulfillment

 I recently finished a very short read by George Leonard titled Mastery.
 The book was written over two decades ago, but is more timely now than ever.
 There is no doubt that if we don’t make a conscious effort to chart a different course, we will get sucked into a world of immediate expectation, attention deficit disorder, and the constant disappointment that comes with it.
-A key fundamental in George’s book is learning to endure the plateau and stick with it and attitude and approach that is increasingly rare to find in today’s world.
+A key fundamental in George’s book is learning to endure the plateau and stick with it, an attitude that is increasingly rare to find in today’s world.
 This is unfortunate as there is so much science to prove that it is the journey and not the results that produce true and lasting happiness.